electrical-development/Electrical-Proxy/README.md

 To change the Bare server, clone the repository and edit the `uv/uv.config.js` file.
 There is a property marked by a comment that can be changed to your Bare server if desired.

-There have been comments placed throughout the code to attempt to help people who are new to coding better understand how the inner workings of a proxy website function.
+There have been comments placed throughout the code to attempt to help people who are new to coding better understand the inner workings of a proxy website and how they function.

 ### Credits
 This repository uses Ultraviolet as the main proxy, which was created by Titanium Network.
 The frontend design was also inspired by their official demo page.